LucasSechous/Presentacion/README.md

 My experience includes:

-  .NET Framework and C#
+  - .NET Framework and C#

-  Java (currently learning)
+  - Java (currently learning)

-  Python (introductory level)
+  - Python (introductory level)

-  JavaScript, HTML5, and CSS for web development
+  - JavaScript, HTML5, and CSS for web development

-  SQL Server (SSMS) for database creation and management
+  - SQL Server (SSMS) for database creation and management

+  - Git and GitHub for version control and to manage my code repositories.

 One of my next goals is to study artificial intelligence, an area I find fascinating and full of potential for the future.
 I'm always open to learning new tools and improving my skills.
-I'm committed, punctual, and open to flexible schedules.
+I'm committed, punctual, perfectionist and open to flexible schedules.
 I'm not perfect, but I always learn from my mistakes, and I see that as one of my greatest strengths.